Adroiti/docs-for-code-review-tools/Cppcheck/memsetClass.md

-Pattern: Memset class
+Pattern: Use of `memset` on class

 Issue: -

 ## Description

-Using `memfunc` on class that contains a classname is unsafe, because constructor, destructor and copy operator calls are omitted.
+Using `memset` on class is unsafe, because constructor, destructor and copy operator calls are omitted.
 These are necessary for this non-POD type to ensure that a valid object is created.

 ## Further Reading